15 Top-Rated Attractions & Places to Visit in South Carolina

 3. South Carolina Plantation Gardens

 Many of the state's 2,000-plus plantations are open to visitors, and those around Charleston are noted especially for their outstanding gardens.
 Magnolia Plantation is in America's oldest publicly accessed gardens, begun in the early 1700s and first opened to visitors in 1870.
 They are unique as America's last grand Romantic-style garden.
 Middleton Place sits above America's oldest landscaped gardens; the house is fully furnished in original style.

 Boone Hall Plantation in nearby Mt.
 Pleasant is one of the nation's oldest plantations still operating as a working farm, and is best known for its picturesque, three-quarter-mile Avenue of Oaks.
 You get a rare glimpse of original 18th-century craftsmanship in the ornamental details of the interior of Drayton Hall, which is the oldest unrestored plantation house in America that's open for tours.

 4. Hilton Head Island

 While Hilton Head Island doesn't have the glamorous stage shows of the Grand Strand in Myrtle Beach, this low-country beach town offers laid-back relaxation and smaller crowds.
 You'll find plenty of fun things to do here, including great shopping, restaurants, and golf courses, and, of course, the beautiful wide sandy beaches.

 One of the best places in South Carolina for bicycling, Hilton Head has miles of flat, well-marked bicycling trails, with great scenery and signage to point out landmarks and interesting facts.
-At low tide, you can ride along the beaches to watch dolphins playing on the surf six to eight feet away from you.
+At low tide, you can even ride along the beaches, as most bike rental companies now offer bikes with extra wide tires that handle nicely on the firm, packed sand.

 Accommodation: Best Beach Resorts in Hilton Head